M.A. IN COMMUNICATIONS

 Tel: (657) 278-5434

-Note: From the end of May through August, graduate coordinator availability is intermittent.
-General questions about the program can be directed to the graduate secretary, Cristina Prado, at email@example.com.
+General questions about the program can be directed to the graduate program assistant, Cristina Prado, at email@example.com.